Position

 Responsibilities:

-• Train and supervise staff, parents, and caregivers on the implementation of behavior intervention plans.
+• Provide training and support to staff, parents, and caregivers on behavior management strategies and techniques.

 • Monitor and evaluate the effectiveness of behavior intervention plans and make necessary adjustments.